AdarshDhiman11/stock-analysis/README.md

 ## Proposed Solution

 ```

+# Importing the libraries
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt
 import pandas_datareader as data
 import streamlit as st

+# Writing sreamlit codes of title to show our data on web app
 st.title('Stock Trend Prediction')

+# Declairing the start and the end dates during which you want the data of a particular stock
 start = '2010-01-01'
 end = '2019-12-31'

+# Taking input from the user in the form of stock ticker
 user_input = st.text_input('Enter Stock Ticker', 'AAPL')
 df = data.DataReader(user_input, 'yahoo', start, end)

+# Writing sreamlit codes of subheader and write to show our data on web app
 st.subheader('Data from 2010-2019')
 st.write(df.describe())

+# Ploting the graph of stock with closing price and time chart
 st.subheader('Closing Price vs Time chart')
 fig = plt.figure(figsize = (12,6))
 plt.plot(df.Close)
 st.pyplot(fig)

+# Ploting the graph of stock with closing price and time chart 100MA
 st.subheader('Closing Price vs Time chart 100MA')
 ma100 = df.Close.rolling(100).mean()
 fig = plt.figure(figsize = (12,6))